ronaldo9991/CASAVIDA/RAILWAY_DEPLOYMENT.md

 - GitHub repository with your code
 - API keys for:
   - Gemini API (for text generation)
-  - Hugging Face API (for image generation)
-  - Eleven Labs API (for voice generation)
+  - Murf AI API (for voice generation - free tier: 10 minutes/month)

 ## Step 1: Create a New Project on Railway